-ReAlta Clinical PipelineReAlta is currently working towards FDA approval for three indications, which in turn are closely linked to the potential to address an additional 15 indications.
-These indications are for:
+ReAlta Clinical PipelineReAlta is a clinical stage company working towards FDA approval for four indications.
+These four areas of focus (pulmonary, CNS, hematology, immunology) are closely linked to the potential to address an additional 15 indications.
+The initial indications are:

 Hypoxic Ischemic Encephalopathy

 ReAlta is initially focusing PIC1 technology on significantly improving outcomes from Hypoxic Ischemic Encephalopathy (birth asphyxia brain damage).
 Brain injury due to birth asphyxia (HIE) is implicated in 23% of four million infant deaths worldwide.
 Over 50% of neonates experiencing HIE do not survive, the rest are left with moderate to severe mental and physical disabilities.
 ReAlta objectives are to: